Capability films

 Senior-engineer and mission-aligned-talent films that convert defense-grade candidates without revealing program detail.
 The work that explains the mission and the day-to-day without revealing the work.

-Test-stand footage, integration-site shoots, factory walkthroughs, and field deployment capture — all under the security envelope, with pre-cleared edits and limited-access raw.
+Test-stand footage, integration-site shoots, factory walkthroughs, and field deployment capture under a client-defined access, storage, and release plan.

 Customer-deployment narratives sized to the disclosure envelope — prime contractor stories, DoD-adjacent customer stories, and dual-use partner narratives.